-The financial statements are presented in Philippine Peso (₱), which is the Company's functional currency.
+The financial statements are presented in Philippine Peso (P), which is the Company's functional currency.
 All amounts are rounded off to the nearest peso amount, unless otherwise indicated.

 The Company has made use of the exemption from consolidation under Philippine Financial Reporting Standard (PFRS) 10, Consolidated Financial Statements.
 These financial statements are the separate financial statements of the Company.
-The financial statements of the Company and its subsidiaries are included in the consolidated financial statements of HI and PMMIC, which are in accordance with PFRS.
-The registered office address of HI is 48th Floor, Yuchengco Tower, RCBC Plaza, 6819 Ayala Avenue, Makati City, where the consolidated financial statements can be obtained.
+The financial statements of the Company and its subsidiaries are included in the consolidated financial statements of HI and PMMIC, which are in accordance with PFRS Accounting Standards as adopted by the Financial and Sustainability Reporting Standards Counsil (FSRSC).
+The registered office address of HI is 48th Floor, Yuchengco

+Tower, RCBC Plaza, 6819 Ayala Avenue, Makati City, where the consolidated financial statements can be obtained.